cesar-douady/open-lmake/doc/src/meta_data.md

 It also contains a `lmake` dir containing private data for open-lmake's own usage.

+`LMAKE/environ` and `LMAKE/manifest` can be freely used in jobs and are considered as sources if they are listed in `lmake.manifest`, which is automatic by default.

 ### `LMAKE/config_deps`, `LMAKE/rules_deps` and `LMAKE/sources_deps`

 These files contain a list of files that open-lmake has read to process `Lmakefile.py` when reading each section (config, rules and sources).